Cilantro Lime Shrimp

 Neighborly Grace

 - THE PRESENTATION: Do not serve the shrimp in a deep bowl where the oil will pool at the bottom.
-Arrange them beautifully on a wide, chilled ceramic platter, spooning the thick, settled emulsion heavily over the top.
+Arrange them beautifully on a wide, chilled ceramic platter, spooning the thick, settled sauce heavily over the top.
 Garnish aggressively with extra fresh cilantro and bright lime wedges.

 - THE POUR: A bone-dry, highly mineral-driven Albariño, a crisp Sauvignon Blanc, or an ice-cold sparkling mineral water provides the absolute essential sharp, palate-cleansing contrast needed to cut brilliantly through the olive oil and complement the citrus.

 - THE VIBE: Cultivate a sophisticated, breezy coastal sanctuary.
-Keep the room awash in natural, diffused daylight, clear the kitchen island to establish an elegant grazing station, and curate an upbeat, acoustic bossa nova or modern jazz soundtrack to elevate the mood of the room.
+Keep the room awash in natural, diffused daylight, clear the kitchen island to establish an elegant grazing station, and curate an upbeat, acoustic bossa nova or modern jazz soundtrack to enhance the mood of the room.